Wassily Kandinsky Most Popular Paintings

 Wassily Kandinsky's oil paintings and color theory became an important part of the Bauhaus movement, which flourished in the urban centers of Germany during the Weimar Republic.
 Kandinsky became a Bauhaus "master," or senior teacher, during the studio's heyday in the 1930s.
 Unfortunately, the vision of the Bauhaus intellectual leaders, Walter Gropius and Mies van der Rohe, had little room for decorative painting.
 Instead, Bauhaus artists focused on purely functional objects, laying the foundation for what would become modern architecture.
 Over time, Kandinsky found himself unwelcome among his Bauhaus colleagues, even as he drew unwanted attention from Nazi officials.

 Wassily Kandinsky was, without a doubt, one of the artists most hated by the Nazi regime.
 In his megalomaniacal efforts to control all artistic production in Germany, Hitler targeted artists with abstract styles first and foremost.
 Hitler and his hand-picked cultural bureaucrats were furious when exhibitions intended to show ordinary Germans the "decadence" of abstract art and resulted in high praise from visitors, many of whom rated the art of Kandinsky and colleagues more highly than that of approved Nazi artists.

-This attempt at censorship has helped Kandinsky painting become associated with the quest for freedom of artistic expression.
-Oil reproductions of Wassily Kandinsky artwork by ArtsHeaven.com is intended to provide 100% fidelity to the artist's bold use of color and the complex interplay of his forms.
+This attempt at censorship has helped Kandinsky's painting become associated with the quest for freedom of artistic expression.
+Oil reproductions of Wassily Kandinsky's artwork by ArtsHeaven.com are intended to provide 100% fidelity to the artist's bold use of color and the complex interplay of his forms.